 Not Included: airfare

 How to get there:

-Hov Hestegård is located in the small district Hov on Gimsøy central on the Lofoten Islands, less then an hour drive from most of the main hotels and tourist attractions.
+Hov Hestegård is located in the small district Hov on Gimsøy central on the Lofoten Islands, less than an hour drive from most of the main hotels and tourist attractions.
 Hov is about 45 km South-West of Svolvær and about 50 km North-East of Leknes.
 From either direction, follow the main road E10 and turn North by the bridge Sundklakkbrua on Gimsøy, following signs saying “Hov”.
-About 1 kilometer past the local golf course Lofoten Links you find the horse farm on the left hand side of the road.
+About 1 kilometer past the local golf course Lofoten Links you find the horse farm on the left-hand side of the road.

 From Oslo Gardermoen Airport it is a 90 minute flight to Bodø (BOO).
 From Bodø you can fly either to Svolvær (SVJ) or Leknes (LKN), both of which are 20 minute flights.
 Widerøe operates flights across the Vestfjorden 6 times a day.
 Flights all the way to Svolvær or Leknes may be booked here: www.sas.no or www.wideroe.no.